RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 Work experience is everything in today’s job market.
 Computer Science apprenticeships teach you industry-specific skills that employers want, helping you stand out from the crowd and pip others to the post when it comes to future job applications.

-There are four apprenticeship levels, and deciding which one is right for you will all depend on your age and experience.
+There are four apprenticeship levels, and deciding which one is right for you will depend on your age and experience.

 • Intermediate apprenticeship (Level 2)